 Buying commercially zoned land isn’t something to jump head-first into.
-The process should involve meticulous research, planning and consideration to ensure you’re getting the perfect parcel to suit your particular needs.
+The entire process should involve meticulous research, planning and consideration to ensure you’re getting the perfect parcel to suit your particular needs.

 Zoning is the first and most important thing you should think about when buying land, as zoning laws, regulations and ordinances set by the city will greatly affect your future business plans.
-For instance, plans to build a commercial office may not work out if the land is zoned for residential or industrial use.
+For instance, plans to build a commercial or office building may not work out if the land is zoned for residential or industrial use.

 Aside from the type of property you can build on the land, zoning also affects matters such as:

 - Size and height of buildings

 In cases where zoning is not attuned to the needs of your business, you don’t need to give up right away.
 If your heart is set on a specific property that’s not zoned properly, it’s best to have an experienced commercial real estate broker like Farbman Group negotiate a contract contingent on re-zoning the land or getting a variance allowing you to deviate from the rules set by the city.
 In many cases, this can be avoided entirely by using a broker who identifies land that checks all the boxes you’re looking for.